The Maui News

 The Maui News is a Wailuku, Hawaii based, daily newspaper covering the islands of Maui, Lanai and Molokai.

+History

 The Maui News began publication on February 17, 1900.
 Henry Perrine Baldwin became an owner of the News in 1905.
 The Maui News was sold to Ogden Newspapers by Baldwin's descendants on February 1, 2000.

+On June 23, 2023, Ogden announced it is exploring options for the possible sale of their Maui Publishing group and is planning to accept offers from interested parties over the next few weeks.

+In April 2024, the newspaper announced it will switch from daily to weekly printing, and only send out a physical print edition on Thursdays.